How to Freeze Selected Panes in Excel (4 Suitable Examples)

 Related Content: How to Freeze Multiple Panes in Excel (4 Criteria)

-4. Freeze Headers by Converting Dataset into Excel Table
+Example 4 – Freeze Column Headers by Converting the Dataset into an Excel Table

-• To convert a dataset into a table, select the dataset and go to the Insert tab on the ribbon.
+• Select the dataset and go to the Insert tab on the ribbon.

 converting a range into table

-• A Create Table box will open up.
-Make sure the correct range is in the field and check the My table has headers option.
+• A Create Table box will open.
+Make sure the correct range is in the field and check the My table has headers option, then click OK.

 create table box particulars

-• As a result, the dataset will now convert into an Excel table with filters on the headers.
+• The dataset will now convert into an Excel table with filters on the headers.

 dataset converted into a table

-• Now if you scroll down while selecting a cell on the table, you will see the frozen panes on the column index.
+• If you scroll down while selecting a cell on the table, you will see the column headers on the column index.

 table headers frozen in column index

-Note: This will work as long as you have selected a cell from the table.
-If you select a cell outside the table and scroll down, you may see the natural column index instead.
+This will work as long as you have selected a cell from the table.
+If you select a cell outside the table and scroll down, you’ll see the original column indexes instead.

 Related Content: Keyboard Shortcut to Freeze Panes in Excel (3 Shortcuts)